 These alternatives to traditional long-term care insurance double (200%) or triple (300%) your initial single premium payment (based on medical records) to generate a tax-free long-term care insurance benefit.

 The annuity payments are tax-free, thanks to the Pension Protection Act.

 The Internal Revenue Service (IRS) will allow payments toward long-term care expenses via reimbursement only.
 The withdrawal is taxable if you withdraw money for personal reasons other than LTC.

 You invest $50,000 in an LTC annuity.
 The insurance company declares you are in “standard” status; your $50k is worth $100,000 to spend on LTC services and facilities only.
 However, the insurance company says you’re “preferred” status, and now your $50k is worth $150,000 to spend on LTC services and facilities only.

 How To Use The Annuity

 - When ready to use the annuity, you will choose a qualified service or facility.

 - Then, you will be able to access the monthly benefit via reimbursement over a specified period of time.

-- Reimbursement means paying the cost upfront out-of-pocket and sending invoices to the insurance company.
+- Reimbursement means paying out-of-pocket upfront and sending invoices to the insurance company.
 The insurance company then pays you back up to the monthly allowance.

 - Beneficiaries will inherit the entire annuity policy’s value in a lump sum at the owner’s death.